CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 gradations into account in order to improve the nuclei detection.

--  Click the *IdentifyPrimaryObjects* setting labeled “Two-class or three-class thresholding?” and change it from “Two classes” to “Three classes.”
+-  Click the *IdentifyPrimaryObjects* setting labeled “Two-class or three-class thresholding?” and select “Three classes.”

 -  Change the setting “Assign pixels…” that subsequently appears